 Cringey wordplay aside, if a classic canal cruise sounds too trite for your adventurous itinerary, here’s a fun fact for you: Amsterdam canal cruise operators have gotten a lot savvier in recent years, realizing that modern travellers crave experiences more unique than meekly staring out boat windows…

-And that’s why Amsterdam canal cruises can now come with all of the following: unlimited booze, fresh, hot pizza, a 4 course meal, or even DIY routes where you control where the boat goes.
+And that’s why Amsterdam canal cruises can now come with all of the following: unlimited booze, fresh, hot pizza, a 4 course meal, or even tours with on-board BBQs.